-Make sure the HDD, Slim Select Bay and Slim Select Bay's module indicators are off.
-If you turn off the power while a disk (disc) is being accessed, you can lose data or damage the disk (disc).

-- Click start then click Turn Off Computer.
+- Make sure the HDD, Slim Select Bay and Slim Select Bay's module indicators are off.
+If you turn off the power while a disk (disc) is being accessed, you can lose data or damage the disk (disc). - Never turn off the power while an application is running.
+Doing so could cause loss of data. - Never turn off the power, disconnect an external storage device or remove storage media during data read/write.
+Doing so can cause data loss. - Click start then click Turn Off Computer.
 From the Turn Off Computer menu select Turn Off. - 4.
 Turn off the power to any peripheral devices.